 - Slapstick Knows No Gender: She's been the victim of several Yo-kai, including one that triggers flatulence.

-- Straight Man: Her personality in the games, much more so than Nate.
-Unlike Nate (who tends to just get swept up in things) she generally tries to stay serious in the face of all the yo-kai insanity invading her life (and living in her bedroom), and even has a pretty great "what." face◊ when things get particularly ridiculous.
+- Straight Man: Her personality in the games.
+Unlike Nate (who tends to just get swept up in things) she generally tries to stay serious in the face of all the yo-kai insanity invading her life (and living in her bedroom), and even has a "what." face◊ when things get particularly ridiculous.
 Which, in this world, is pretty often.

 - Somewhat more prominent in the games, but true to various degrees in both media.
-She is the only girl in a circle of otherwise guy friends, she enjoys the same things as the boys of the group do (such as catching bugs), and she's very much one of the gang.
+She is the only girl in a circle of otherwise guy friends, she enjoys the same things as the boys of the group do (such as catching bugs)((this is only true in the English dub, she says something different in the Japanese anime)) say, and she's very much one of the gang.
 Her outfit is also, pink ribbon and heart aside, fairly gender-neutral at least, and it's definitely put together with active play in mind first and foremost.
 She's also shown as being fairly close with Alex, who is similarly tomboyish, but much more obviously so.
 When she's the actual game protagonist, all these tendencies are more clear.

-- This gets some special attention when she goes back in time in 2 - while her tomboyish traits and clothes aren't especially remarkable in the 21st century, in the mid-20th she gets even more attention paid to her appearance than Nate does.
+- This gets some special attention when she goes back in time in 2 - while her tomboyish traits and clothes aren't especially remarkable in the 21st century, in the mid-20th attention gets drawn to her appearance.